 Pine essential oil can be an effective treatment for inflammation and excess mucus caused by sinusitis.
-Like most of the other oils on this list, pine is antibacterial, antiseptic, and anti-inflammatory, meaning it can help the respiratory system work efficiently while killing an infection.
+Like most of the other oils on this list, pine is antibacterial, antiseptic, and anti-inflammatory.
+It can help the respiratory system work efficiently while killing an infection.
 Pine oil may also be used daily to treat congestion or allergy symptoms.

 Breathing pine oil delivered through a humidifier or a diffuser is an effective way to capture its benefits.
-Pine is also a natural disinfectant, so it can be used in household cleaners to eliminate dust and dander that could potentially lead to an infection.
+Pine is also a natural disinfectant.
+It can be used in household cleaners to eliminate dust and dander that could potentially lead to an infection.
 Finally, pine can stimulate blood flow when applied topically, which may decrease sinus cavity swelling and tenderness.

 Not just an herb for cooking, rosemary can also be used to strengthen the immune system and alleviate pain caused by sinusitis.
-This essential oil is antibacterial and antiseptic, making it a great choice for cleansing the lymphatic system and increasing antioxidant levels necessary for fighting bacterial infections in the sinuses and throughout the body.
+This essential oil is antibacterial and antiseptic, making it a great choice for cleansing the lymphatic system and increasing antioxidant levels.
+The latter is necessary for fighting bacterial infections in the sinuses and throughout the body.
 Rosemary oil stimulates the respiratory system, quiets coughing, and soothes sore throats, too.

 Steam is an effective delivery method for rosemary oil, so it may be used with a diffuser or humidifier.
 Rosemary can also be mixed with other oils to create a homemade rub that may be applied to the throat and chest.
 Because this aromatic oil is also known to reduce stress, it is ideal to use just before bed.